OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ### Configure package.json file

 1. Ensure you have a `package.json` file.
 If you don't already have a package.json file, run `npm init` in the root folder of your project and answer the prompts.
 1. Run `npm install office-addin-debugging`.
-This package will sideload your add-in for debugging.
+This package sideloads your add-in for debugging.
-1. Open the package.json file.
-In the `scripts` section add the following script.
+1. Open the `package.json` file.
+In the `scripts` section, add the following script.

    ```json
    "start:desktop": "office-addin-debugging start $MANIFEST_FILE$ desktop",
    "dev-server": "$SERVER_START$"
    ```

-1. Replace `$MANIFEST_FILE$` with the correct file name and folder location of your manifest.xml file.
+1. Replace `$MANIFEST_FILE$` with the correct file name and folder location of your manifest.
 1. Replace `$SERVER_START$` with the command to start your web server.
-Later in these steps, the office-addin-debugging package will specifically look for the `dev-server` script to launch your web server.
+Later in these steps, the `office-addin-debugging` package will specifically look for the `dev-server` script to launch your web server.
 1. Save and close the `package.json` file.

 ### Configure launch.json file